Soil Vapor Extraction (SVE)

 STATUS AS OF 4/15/2022 - FULLY FUNCTIONAL AND OPERATING

-Soil vapor extraction, or “SVE,” extracts (removes) contaminant vapors from below ground for treatment above ground.
+Soil vapor extraction, or “SVE,” extracts (removes) contaminant vapors (VOCs or volatile organic compounds) from below ground for treatment above ground.
 Vapors are the gases that form when chemicals evaporate.
 SVE extracts vapors from the soil above the water table by applying a vacuum to pull the vapors out.
 The air is then filtered through a series of filtration tanks before being discharged.
 Discharged air meets all applicable air quality standards.

-Since full scale start up in September of 2015, the SVE has extracted over 44,000 pounds of VOCs.
-It is currently estimated to be extracting approximately 200 pounds per month.
-Monitoring has indicated an overall decrease in TCE concentrations at all soil vapor depths.
+Since full scale start up in September of 2015, the SVE has extracted approximately 47,295 pounds of VOCs.
+During Fourth Quarter 2021, the SVE system removed 212 lbs of VOCs.
+Monitoring indicates an overall decrease in TCE concentrations at all soil vapor depths.